Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 **Q3: In the apache.log file, which IP address generated the most traffic?**

-*this should isolate the ip addresses, sort them and count the occurrences*
+*Hint: this should isolate the ip addresses, sort them and count the occurrences*

 ```bash
 cut -d ' ' -f 1 apache.log | sort -n -r | uniq -c